Structured Chemistry Reasoning with Large Language Models: Analysis

 \section{Analysis}

-To validate that the produced chemistry reasoning process is key to the performance, we first fine-tune a smaller model (Vicuna-13B) using generated reasoning outputs.
+Intuitively, we want to validate the quality of produced chemistry reasoning processes.
+We first fine-tune smaller models using generated reasoning outputs.
 We then conduct a thorough ablation study of \ours' various components to gain a deeper understanding of its effectiveness.
-Additionally, an error analysis further offers insights about how to make \ours even better.
-We use GPT-4 as the backbone model across the analyses.
+Additionally, an error analysis further offers insights about how to make \ours even better in the future.